Muslim Sicily: Decline and "Taifa" period

 By the 11th century, mainland southern Italian powers were hiring Norman mercenaries, who were Christian descendants of the Vikings; it was the Normans under Roger de Hauteville, who became Roger I of Sicily, that captured Sicily from the Muslims.
 In 1038, a Byzantine army under George Maniaces crossed the strait of Messina, and included a corps of Normans.
 After another decisive victory in the summer of 1040, Maniaces halted his march to lay siege to Syracuse.
 Despite his conquest of the latter, Maniaces was removed from his position, and the subsequent Muslim counter-offensive reconquered all the cities captured by the Byzantines.
 The Norman Robert Guiscard, son of Tancred, then conquered Sicily in 1060 after taking Apulia and Calabria, while his brother Roger de Hauteville occupied Messina with an army of 700 knights.
+Many Anglo-Danish and Varangian mercenaries fought in Southern Italy, including Harald Hardrada and William de Hauteville who conquered parts of Sicily between 1038 and 1040, and Edgar the Ætheling who fought in the Norman conquest of southern Italy.
+Runestones were raised in Sweden in memory of warriors who died in Langbarðaland (Land of the Lombards), the Old Norse name for southern Italy.

 The Emirate of Sicily began to fragment amid intra-dynastic quarrels.
-In 1044, under emir Hasan al-Samsam, the island devolved into four qadits, or small fiefdoms: Trapani, Marsala, Mazara and Sciacca led by Abdallah ibn Mankut; that of Girgenti, Castrogiovanni and Castronuovo under Ibn al-Hawwàs; Catania held by Ibn al-Maklatí; and that of Syracuse under Ibn Thumna, while al-Samsam retained control of Palermo longer, before it adopted self-rule under a council of sheikhs.
+In 1044, under emir Al-Ḥasan al-Ṣāmṣām, the island devolved into four qadits, or small fiefdoms: Trapani, Marsala, Mazara and Sciacca led by Abdallah ibn Mankut; that of Agrigento, Castrogiovanni and Castronuovo under Ibn al-Hawwas; Catania held by Ibn al-Maklati; and that of Syracuse under Ibn al-Thumna, while al-Samsam retained control of Palermo longer, before it adopted self-rule under a council of sheikhs.
 There followed a period of squabbles among the qadits that likely represented kin-groups jockeying for power.
-Ibn Thumna killed Ibn al-Maklatí, took Catania and married the dead qadi's widow who was the sister of Ibn al-Hawwàs.
-He also took ibn Mankut's qadit, but when his wife was prevented from returning from a visit to her brother, the Fatimid-allied Ibn Thumna attacked Ibn al-Hawwàs only to be defeated.
-When he left Sicily to recruit more troops, this briefly left Ibn al-Hawwàs in control of most of the island.
-In waging his war on his rivals, Ibn Thumna had collaborated closely with the Normans, each using the other to further their goal of ruling the entire island, and though Ibn Thumna's death in a 1062 ambush led the Normans to draw back and consolidate, Ibn Thumna's former allies appear to have continued the alliance, such that Muslim troops constituted the majority of the Hauteville "Norman" army in Sicily.
+Ibn al-Thumna killed Ibn al-Maklati, took Catania and married the dead qadi's widow who was the sister of Ibn al-Hawwàs.
+He also took ibn Mankut's qadit, but when his wife was prevented from returning from a visit to her brother, the Fatimid-allied Ibn al-Thumna attacked Ibn al-Hawwas only to be defeated.
+When he left Sicily to recruit more troops, this briefly left Ibn al-Hawwas in control of most of the island.
+In waging his war on his rivals, Ibn al-Thumna had collaborated closely with the Normans, each using the other to further their goal of ruling the entire island, and though Ibn al-Thumna's death in a 1062 ambush led the Normans to draw back and consolidate, Ibn al-Thumna's former allies appear to have continued the alliance, such that Muslim troops constituted the majority of the Hauteville "Norman" army in Sicily.